Ricardo Pepi: Loan to FC Groningen

 On September 1, 2022, it was announced that Pepi would go on a year-long loan to Eredivisie outfit FC Groningen for the duration of the 2022–23 season.
 In his competitive debut for the club against Cambuur he tallied an assist on the game's only goal.
 Pepi's hot start continued in the following match in which he broke an 11-month goal drought in a 2–1 defeat to Sparta Rotterdam.
 His most recent goal had come on October 7, 2021, in a 2–0 victory over Jamaica for the United States in World Cup qualifying, marking him just 20 days shy of a year without scoring a competitive goal.

 Following the September international break, Pepi notched his second goal in as many league games, scoring Groningen's only goal as they suffered a 4–1 defeat to AZ Alkmaar.
 The following week he scored a brace in a 3–2 defeat to RKC Waalwijk, in the process becoming the first Eredivisie player in the 21st century to score or assist on five goals in his first four league games.
 In a 3–0 victory over Excelsior on February 25, Pepi scored his tenth goal of his loan spell in just his 20th competitive game for Groningen.

 Despite playing for a relegation-threatened side, Pepi earned a spot on the official Eredivisie Team of the Month for February 2023 as the only outfield player not from league powerhouses Ajax, PSV, and Feyenoord.

 PSV Eindhoven

 On July 7, 2023, Pepi signed a five-year contract with PSV Eindhoven after the Dutch club agreed to pay $9.8 million to Augsburg for Pepi's transfer.
 On November 29, 2023, he scored his first UEFA Champions League goal, a 3–2 game winner in stoppage time against Sevilla, which qualified his club to the knockout phase.
+He has won the Eredivisie three years in a row with PSV Eindhoven in the 2023–2024, 2024–2025, and 2025–2026 seasons.

+On March 17, 2026, Pepi reportedly agreed to move to Fulham in the summer for a fee of $46 million.
+Days later on March 21, despite having a medical, the move collapsed after Fulham and PSV Eindhoven failed to find agreement on liability in the time between the move.